Yes No Share to Facebook

 Understanding the Principles Guiding Disclosure Requirements

-- Obligation of Full Disclosure: The prosecution has a continuous obligation to provide all relevant information to the defence as is in line with the principles set out in R. v.
+- Obligation of Full Disclosure: The prosecution has a continual duty to make available all relevant information to the defence as in accordance with the principles outlined in R. v.
 Stinchcombe, [1991] 3 S.C.R.
-326, whereas the Supreme Court determined that failing to meet this duty can undermine the fairness of the trial.
+326, within which the Supreme Court stated that a failure to uphold this duty may compromise the fairness of the trial.

 - Timing and Completeness: The timely and thorough disclosure of pertinent evidence is essential, whereas the R. v.
 McNeil, [2009] 1 S.C.R.
 66, case establishes that any delays or incomplete disclosures can severely prejudice and hinder the accused person during the preparation for trial.